 To achieve a feeling of positivity and feathery, light and clean colours are combined with bright accents.
 Colours and other design elements, such as thin contours and just the right contrast of fonts, allows the employees to navigate the page quickly and with ease, finding exactly what they need.

-The design is divided into three main segments.
+The financial service design is divided into three main segments.
 On the left, there's a calendar/schedule section.
 The current time and date stands out from the overall workspace with the use of a large font, making it easy for the employee to avoid punctuality mishaps.

 Below the calendar/schedule section is the 'Upcoming tasks' block.
 It's clear and user-friendly and is not redundant.
 This prevents the employees from missing anything and allows them to stay on top of their schedule.
 As you can see, there's also a reminder to go out for lunch, letting the employees know that the workplace cares about their well-being.